CORE WEB VITALS

 Are Core Web Vitals Important?

+Performance plays a major role in the success of any online venture.
+High-performing sites engage and retain users better than low-performing ones.
 What if your website’s search visibility, performance and traffic significantly reduces in May?
 In May, 2021, Google is introducing a major algorithm change – Core Web Vitals will become major ranking signals for search results.
 So, are Core Web Vitals Important?
 Absolutely YES!

 Google: Core Web Vitals Becoming Ranking Signals in May 2021.